2009 G20 London summit protests: Response to police tactics

 The National Union of Journalists has considered taking legal action after Section 14 of the Public Order Act 1986 was used against journalists covering the protests on 2 April.
 The City of London police asked them to leave the area at the Royal Exchange for half an hour, and threatened arrest if they refused.
 Section 14 is to prevent "serious public disorder, serious criminal damage or serious disruption to the life of the community".
 The police earlier apologised to journalists reporting the 1 April protests at the Bank of England: "Section 14 was applied outside the Bank of England to disperse protesters.
 There may have been some photographers caught up in that.
 If so we apologise.
 We respect the right of photographers to cover current events."

 Sir Paul Stephenson, the Metropolitan Police Commissioner, expressed "concern that the video footage of some police actions are clearly disturbing and should be thoroughly investigated", and a need to be reassured that the use of the containment, or kettling tactic "remains appropriate and proportionate".
 Denis O'Connor has said that some police behaviour "fell short of the police medal promise to "guard my people"."
 Others have defended the policing of the protests.
 Sir Ken Jones, the President of the Association of Chief Police Officers, has criticised the lack of objectivity which he perceives has been shown by the media.
 Jones went onto question the views put forward by Nick Hardwick, the Chair of the IPCC.
 Jones also stated that he "can't think of any other country that doesn't use water cannons, CS gas, rubber bullets".
 The Police Federation has also criticised the IPCC, making a formal complaint about the "deplorable behaviour" of Nick Hardwick, Chairman of the IPCC, for passing "lofty and withering judgment on London's police officers".
-Home Office Minister Lord West said in the House of Lords that "thousands of officers acted absolutely professionally and proportionately, thousands were actually able to demonstrate peacefully on our streets, criminal activity in the rest of the metropolis was kept to an absolute minimum and the police also maintained high levels of security.
+Home Office minister Lord West of Spithead said in the House of Lords that "thousands of officers acted absolutely professionally and proportionately, thousands were actually able to demonstrate peacefully on our streets, criminal activity in the rest of the metropolis was kept to an absolute minimum and the police also maintained high levels of security.
 And I think we should be extremely proud of them.
 This does not excuse acts which are criminal and there are now investigations taking place for those particulars."
 The Mayor of London, Boris Johnson, has defended the police, and said that "I worry that there are large sections of the media that are currently engaged in a very unbalanced orgy of cop bashing".